Beim Auszug in das Feld: Composition and publication

 "Beim Auszug in das Feld" was published in "a short-lived periodical, to which Mozart subscribed, entitled Wochenblatt für Kinder zur angenehmen und lehrreichen Beschäftigung in ihren Freystunden ('Weekly for children, providing Pleasant and Instructive Occupation in their Leisure Hours'; iv, 1788)".
 The journal publication also provided some annotation and commentary, highly patriotic in tone.

 According to Alexander Hyatt King, only three copies of the original publication survive today; Mozart's autograph (hand-written original) is lost.

 Lyrics

-Mozart set 18 stanzas of verse by an unknown poet; each repetition of the music covers two stanzas, so the music must be sung nine times over to cover the whole poem.
+Mozart set 18 stanzas of verse by an unknown poet; each repetition of the music covers two stanzas, so the music is sung nine times to cover the whole poem.